Old Bailey Solicitors

 The definition provides that coercive behaviour is an act/pattern of acts including assault, threats, humiliation and intimidation or other forms of abuse used to harm, punish, and frighten the complainant.
 Controlling behaviour is an array of acts considered to make an individual feel subordinate and/or dependent by isolating them from support, abusing resources and capacities for personal gain, taking their independence, and regulating daily behaviour.

-The new offence of engaging in coercive or controlling behaviour protects victims who experience the type of behaviour that stops short of serious physical violence but amounts to extreme psychological and emotional abuse.
+The offence created by Section 76 captures behaviour that stops short of serious physical violence but amounts to extreme psychological and emotional abuse.
+It is a serious charge that the courts treat with considerable gravity.

 What does the prosecution have to prove?